bagustris/dser_with_text/readme.md

 > Fill out the sections below with the information for your paper.

-This paper has been submitted for publication in Interspeech 2020
+This paper has been accepted for publication in OCOCOSDA 2020.

 ## Abstract